hotosm/tm-admin/docs/communication.md

 remotely mapped with TM, and then will be field mapped with FMTM as a follow-up.
 The instructions would be very different, so aren't needed.
 The tasks won't be sent either, as a TM task is much largerr than an FMTM task.
 FMTM mappers are walking when mapping.

-* id
+The project ID is also not transmitted, as it'll be different in different projects.

 * name
 * outline
 * description